 When the internet doesn’t work for us, it’s not as dramatic as the collapsing of bridges and tower blocks.
 It’s more like a road jammed with traffic, or a lift that doesn’t always respond when you punch a button, or a train that rarely arrives on time.
 You can live with it, just about.
 And many of the people working in our companies do just that.

-It’s a surprisingly easy problem to overlook, even in the largest of corporations.
+It’s a surprisingly easy problem to overlook, even in the largest of corporations, and something that likely wouldn't get flagged on your regular employee survey.
 While businesses generally understand that the internet is invariably slowing for a number of their employees, disrupting workflows and adding frustration, many don’t know how to quantify or target the problem.